• Recipe Index

 • Slightly butter an 8x8-inch cake pan and line it with parchment paper leaving an overhang on two opposite sides, this will make it easier to lift the cake out.
 Butter the paper slightly.

-• In a glass measuring cup, combine ¾ cup of boiling water with 1 chai tea bag, set to steep and cool in the refrigerator.
+• In a glass measuring cup, combine ¾ cup of boiling water with 1 chai tea bag, set aside to steep.

 • Into a medium bowl, sift the flour, baking soda, ginger, cinnamon, cloves, and salt.
 Set aside.